Alain Voge Rhône Rive Droite

 • Hand-picked harvests.

-• Winemaking using traditional yeasts, exclusively in 228-litre and 400-litre oak barrels, with 20% new oak.
+• Winemaking using traditional yeasts, exclusively in 400-litre oak barrels, with 20% new oak.

 • Maturation on fine lees for 17 months.